 Step 2: Connect the Android device to the computer using an USB cable.
 As soon as the computer detects the device, click on “Back Up” to begin the backup process.

-The backup process will begin the process immediately.
-Simply keep the device connected to the computer until the process is complete.
+The backup starts right away.
+Keep the device connected to the computer until the process is complete.

 WhatsApp Support Center’s Suggestion